Dividend Reinvestment Plan (“DRP”)

 What is the Subscription Price?

 DRP shares are issued at the Subscription Price.
-The Subscription Price is the weighted average market price of Shares sold on the ASX on the books closing date for the relevant dividend and the 3 days preceding that date less the Discount (currently 3% discount).
+The Subscription Price is equal to the volume weighted average market price of Shares sold on the ASX over the 4 trading days commencing on the ex-dividend date for the relevant dividend less any discount determined by the Directors (at their discretion).

 How do I participate in the DRP?